HR Consulting

 Solutions:

-• Phased implementation approaches
+• Adopt phased implementation approaches to manage workload

-• Creative funding strategies
+• Explore creative funding strategies or ROI-based investments

-• Leveraging technology for efficiency
+• Leverage HR technology and automation for efficiency

 Challenge: Competing Priorities